Lashkar-e-Taiba suffered maximum damage in surgical strikes

-Radio conversations between various Pakistani formations reveal that the terror outfit lost 20 of its terrorists in the September 28 strikes
+Radio conversations between various Pakistani formations reveal that terror outfit Lashkar-e-Taiba lost 20 of its terrorists in the September 28 strikes

 In the operation which started on September 28 and 29, the Army moved across the LoC and smashed four launch pads.
 Representation pic

 New Delhi: Pakistan-based terror outfit Lashkar-e-Taiba (LeT) suffered the maximum damage in the cross-LoC surgical strikes on terror launch pads carried out by Indian army with assessment reports of radio intercepts indicating that around 20 of its militants were killed.